 - An Assignment of Assets that places assets into the trust.

 In Utah, a person with an estate valued under $100,000 may not need this type of estate plan and may be better off creating a traditional will.
 As you can imagine, every estate is different and therefore your documents should be tailor-made for your unique circumstances.
 Nevertheless, this list provides a good starting point.

 What’s the Difference Between a Will and a Trust?

-- Parent dies and leaves a 10 year old child behind.
-If the parent only has a will then all of parent’s money and property will be immediately transferred to the child upon the parent’s death and it will be controlled by the child’s guardian.
+- The parent dies and leaves a 10-year-old child behind.
+If the parent only has a will, then all of the parent’s money and property will be immediately transferred to the child upon the parent’s death and it will be controlled by the child’s guardian.
 This money is not subject to many restrictions and therefore can be used much more freely by the guardian than with a trust.
 With a trust, the parent can put various restrictions on this money and have a designated person (called a trustee) protect this money to ensure that it benefits the child in the most valuable way.

-- Parent dies and leaves a 20 year old child behind.
-If Parent has a will then all of Parent’s property and money will be immediately transferred to Child.
-For many 20 year olds, a sudden influx of spending money can cause more problems than it solves.
-If Parent has a trust in place, this money can be set aside and controlled by a person the parent chooses.
+- The parent dies and leaves a 20-year-old child behind.
+If the parent has a will, then all of the parent’s property and money will be immediately transferred to the child.
+For many 20-year-olds, a sudden influx of spending money can cause more problems than it solves.
+If the parent has a trust in place, this money can be set aside and controlled by a person the parent chooses.
 This money can be used to pay for the child’s school, healthcare, work-related training, or other things the parent designates.
 Many parents will set out a plan that the child will receive the remaining lump sum of money upon a certain age (i.e. 30 years old).

 Are there advanced estate planning techniques that can be used to protect my assets?